Putting My Experience

 Such a simple thing.
 That’s what I want to see in our district again.
 Kids of all colors, religions and income levels learning and living together.
 I want to see a district where the elderly can come out on bright sunny days and walk to their senior center where there will be a karaoke party after lunch.
 Or another Bingo tournament.
 Buses and trains are running and people are coming and going to work.

-I grew up in Richmond Hill.
+I grew up in Queens.
 We are a Puerto Rican family.
 We lived on welfare but had the greatest summers any kid could want.
-Riding the A train, knees on the seats so we could look out the window.
+Riding the train, knees on the seats so we could look out the window.
 If we were lucky, we could catch the front of the train and look out the front car on our way to Rockaway Beach.
 Sometimes my aunt and cousins would come in from Brooklyn for the weekend and we’d all be on that train to Rockaway Beach.

 I’m a business owner who’s managed to flourish during the 2008 recession and found ways to innovate during COVID-19 to provide services to the elderly and children in Health & Wellness and Arts & Culture.
 I also serve on three non-profit boards including the Latin American Intercultural Alliance.

 Ever on the lookout to find ways to serve the community during this crisis, I created the only “Queens Pet Pantry” in collaboration with the Mayor’s Office of Animal Welfare, ASPCA, Humane Society of New York, New York Department of Parks & Recreation and the Latin American Intercultural Alliance, brining pet supplies to residents in Queens affected by COVID-19.